neurlang/wayland/README.md

 # Installation

-First of all you need a wayland-enabled Linux, if you don't have one, install the Wayland compositor weston that is useful for testing:
+First, you need a wayland-enabled Linux, if you don't have one, install the Wayland compositor weston that is useful for testing:

 ```